droidecahedron/npm2100_nrf54l15_BFG/README.md

 PHY negotiation is also present, the sample prefers CODED PHY by default if available.
 Since the transmitted data is minimal, the lowered bitrates aren't much of a dealbreaker in exchange for link robustness.

-ADC module is using standard Zephyr API.
+The ADC portion is using standard Zephyr API.

 For a step-by-step guide on the ADC module and BLE characteristics, visit this step-by-step workshop [peripheral_dmm](https://github.com/droidecahedron/nrf_peripheral_dmm/tree/main), or the [Nordic DevAcademy](https://academy.nordicsemi.com/).

 There are 4 primary modules:
 1) main